 Plus, the fluctuation of prices and the accumulation of dividends over time shows them that you don’t have put your own capital in all the time.
 Dividend reinvestment programs can help them make money on their money on their money – a win for everyone!

-The best financial gift ideas for children are what the ones that are going to help your child, both in the short-term and the long-term.
+The best financial gift ideas for children are the ones that are going to help your child, both in the short-term and the long-term.

 First, figure out what you think is best for your child or grandchild.
-Make sure that this also aligns with your own personal financial goals if you plan to continue contributing to the funds, such as with a tuition or stock investing plan.
+Make sure that this also aligns with your own personal financial goals if you plan to continue contributing to the funds, such as with tuition or a stock investing plan.

-Finally, when you give these gifts, explain to your children how it helps them in their future.
+Finally, when you give these gifts, explain to your children how it helps them in the future.
 Teaching them how to be responsible with the funds they have now will only help in the long run.